jlem/WebDevChallenge/README.md

 * Set up two different GitHub accounts, and learn how to SSH different projects with different accounts.
 * Use command line to push a Git repository from a local environment to a live server. ~ [Tutorial](http://www.taniarascia.com/getting-started-with-git/)
 * Squash different Git commits together
-* Try creating a pull request on another repository!
+* Try creating a pull request on another repository at the command line.
 You never know what good stuff could happen...

 ### JavaScript
 * Create an image slider that accepts any number of slides and changes them every 5 seconds.